semantic-release/env-ci/README.md

 ### Buddy

-For builds triggered when [a Pull Request is opened/updated](https://buddy.works/knowledge/deployments/pull-requests), Buddy doesn't provide an environment variable indicating the branch from which the Pull Request originated nor the target branch.
+For builds triggered when [a Pull Request is opened/updated](https://buddy.works/docs/pipeline-examples/pull-request-testing), Buddy doesn't provide an environment variable indicating the branch from which the Pull Request originated nor the target branch.
 It also build from a branch named `pull/<PR number>` so the target branch cannot be determined with a `git` command.
 Therefore, in the case of Pull Request builds, `env-ci` will not be able to determine the `branch` and `prBranch` properties.

+For builds triggered when [a Pull Request is opened/updated](https://buddy.works/docs/pipeline-examples/pull-request-testing), Buddy now provides environment variables indicating the branch from which the Pull Request originated (`BUDDY_EXECUTION_PULL_REQUEST_HEAD_BRANCH`) and the target branch (`BUDDY_EXECUTION_PULL_REQUEST_BASE_BRANCH`).
+Therefore, in the case of Pull Request builds, `env-ci` can determine the `branch` and `prBranch` properties accurately.

 See [feature request](https://forum.buddy.works/t/determine-pull-request-branch-with-environment-variable/911).